baigd/baigd.github.io/index.md

   feature: trees.jpg
 ---

-[10 Dec 2022] Our paper on machine learning model optimization is accepted by ICSE 2023.
+[15 Dec 2022] I am serving ACM CCS'23 as a PC member [10 Dec 2022] Our paper on machine learning model optimization is accepted by ICSE 2023.
 Congrats, Hao! <br>
 [8 Oct 2022] Our paper on cryptocurrency-themed malicious browser extensions is accepted by SIGMETRICS 2023.
 Congrats, Kailong, Yuxi! <br>
 [7 Oct 2022] Our paper on Federated Learning is accepted by ACSAC 2022.
 Congrats, Liyue, Yanjun! <br>